 Head of ivory, rhino horn smuggling scheme pleads guilty

-BOSTON (AP) — An Australian man who masterminded a scheme to smuggle items made of rhinoceros horn, elephant ivory and coral to China has pleaded guilty in a U.S. court.
+BOSTON (AP) — An Australian citizen who masterminded a scheme to smuggle items made of rhinoceros horn, elephant ivory and coral to China pleaded guilty Tuesday in a U.S. court.

-Federal prosecutors say Guan Zong Chen and two co-defendants smuggled $700,000 worth of carvings despite the fact that their export was barred under a 1976 international treaty meant to protect endangered species.
+Guan Zong Chen, who also goes by Graham Chen, and two co-defendants smuggled $700,000 worth of carvings in violation of federal law and despite the fact that their export was barred under a 1976 international treaty meant to protect endangered species, federal prosecutors said.

-Chen pleaded guilty in U.S. District Court in Boston on Tuesday to charges including conspiracy to export protected wildlife and exporting protected wildlife without required permits.
-He faces 15 years in prison at sentencing.
+Chen pleaded guilty in U.S. District Court in Boston to charges including conspiracy to export protected wildlife, exporting protected wildlife without required permits and smuggling.
+He faces 15 years in prison when he’s sentenced.